garo/orbitcontrol/README.md

 Dependencies
 ============

-Orbit control is created with Go language.
+Orbit control is created with the Go language.
 This makes deployment really easy because only a single statically linked binary needs to be distributed to each machine.
 Only external dependency is the etcd configuration service.

 In addition you mostly likely want to use haproxy and docker.